irtimaled/BoundingBoxOutlineReloaded/README.md

 - Mine Shafts; light gray boxes illustrate each of the mine shafts.
 Cobwebs... grrr!
 - Villages; multicoloured spheres encircle  the village, with boxes marking if and where iron golems will spawn.
 You should see the iron titan...
 CRAZY!
 - Slime chunks; bright green boxes highlight where slimes will spawn, with a dynamic box that rises to where the players feet are to help find them from the surface.
 Bouncy... bouncy...
+- World Spawn & spawn chunks; red boxes outline the world spawn and the spawn chunks.

 # How it works